 Tip #2: Make sure they’re reading the listing

-Upwork is great because it can get your posting in front of a lot of freelancers fast.
+Upwork is great because they have a dedicated section for virtual assistants and it can get your posting in front of a lot of freelancers fast.
 The downside to this is that a lot of the responses you get will be generic and copy-pasted.
 In many cases it won’t be clear whether an applicant has even read your posting in the first place.

 One way to get around this is to include a simple instruction in your job posting—i.e. “When responding to this job listing, please start your reply with ‘Hi Nick!’”
 This seems simple, but it’s a great way to narrow down the candidate pool quickly.